weidi/softether-docker/README.md

 `docker run -d --rm --name softether-vpn-server -v softetherdata:/mnt -p 443:443/tcp -p 992:992/tcp -p 1194:1194/udp -p 5555:5555/tcp -p 500:500/udp -p 4500:4500/udp -p 1701:1701/udp --cap-add NET_ADMIN toprock/softether`

+### Use vpncmd

+With newer releases I include vpncmd directly in the container so you can use it to configure the vpnserver.
+First start the vpnserver with the given command.
+Then you can run:

+`docker exec -it softether-vpn-server vpncmd`

 Usage docker-compose
 --------
-The same command can be achieved by docker-compose
+The same command can be achieved by docker-compose, the docker compose file is in the repository
 ```
 version: '3'